jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

 ### 130 AML/CFT supervisors
 (1) The AML/CFT supervisors are as follows:
   (a) for banks, life insurers, and non-bank deposit takers, the Reserve Bank of New Zealand (Reserve Bank) is the relevant AML/CFT supervisor:
-  (b) for issuers of securities, trustee companies, futures dealers, collective investment schemes, brokers, and financial advisers, the Securities Commission is the relevant AML/CFT supervisor:
+  (b) for issuers of securities, trustee companies, futures dealers, collective investment schemes, brokers, and financial advisers, the Financial Markets Authority is the relevant AML/CFT supervisor:
   (c) for casinos, non-deposit-taking lenders, money changers, and other reporting entities that are not covered by paragraph (a) or (b), the Department of Internal Affairs is the relevant AML/CFT supervisor.
 (2) If the products or services provided by a particular reporting entity are covered by more than 1 AML/CFT supervisor,— (a) the AML/CFT supervisors concerned may agree on the relevant AML/CFT supervisor that will be the reporting entity’s AML/CFT supervisor for the purposes of this Act; and